 Population genetics of Japanese knotweed in North America

-Japanese knotweed has a complex populations structure because it reproduces asexually, but hybridizes with a similar species, Giant knotweed.
+Japanese knotweed has a complex population structure in part because it reproduces asexually, but hybridizes with a similar species, Giant knotweed.
 To complicate matters, Japanese knotweed is octoploid, but Giant is tetraploid.
-Using Genotyping-by-Sequencing, we were able to show that North American populations contain just one genotype of Japanese knotweed are not clonal, as some had assumed, but still have a low enough genetic diversity that it is surprising that they have been so successful.
+Using Genotyping-by-Sequencing, we were able to show that North American populations of Japanese knotweed are not clonal, as some had assumed, but still have a low enough genetic diversity that it is surprising that they have been so successful.

 Knotweed occupies a large niche, so we would expect to find local adaptation in disparate populations.
 However, reciprocal transplantation of individuals showed that individuals in the northern part of the range were equally fit in southern habitats and vice versa.
 Populations retain some trace of their home habitat, however, suggesting genetic or epigenetic differentiation.

 This research has been published in Evolutionary Ecology